Actindo-AG/Documentation/BigCommerce/Integration/01_Particularities.md

 *BigCommerce* only allows certain attributes to be changeable per variation. *Omni-Channel* allows you to select any attribute as changeable.
 Only attributes that are changeable in *Bigcommerce* are changed on creation or update of a variation.
 Others are skipped.
+For detailed information on product variants, see [Check product variants](../Integration/04_ManageProductData.md#check-variant-sets)

-For detailed information on product variants, refer to the following *BigCommerce* documentation: [https://developer.bigcommerce.com/docs/rest-catalog/product-variants#create-a-product-variant](https://developer.bigcommerce.com/docs/rest-catalog/product-variants#create-a-product-variant).
+For detailed information on BigCommerce product variants, refer to the following *BigCommerce* documentation: [https://developer.bigcommerce.com/docs/rest-catalog/product-variants#create-a-product-variant](https://developer.bigcommerce.com/docs/rest-catalog/product-variants#create-a-product-variant).

 #### Multidimensional Variations